 Best Board Games of 2021

-While some board games can get pretty pricey, our favorite inexpensive game was Bananagrams.
+Board games can get pretty pricey.
+Our favorite inexpensive game was Bananagrams.
 This game is very similar to the classic and well-loved Scrabble, but with a couple of unique twists.
-One big difference between these two is that Bananagrams does not come with a board, instead allowing players to create their own arrangement of words.
-The second significant difference is that rather than taking turns, players work independently of each other at the same time, each trying to connect enough words to use up all of their allotted pieces.
+One big difference between these two is that Bananagrams doesn't require a board, instead requiring players to create their own arrangement of words.
+The second significant difference is that rather than taking turns, players simultaneously work independently of each other, each trying to connect enough words to use up all of their allotted pieces.
 The first one to use up all their pieces wins.
 The game is super easy to travel with since all the pieces fit neatly inside the cute banana-shaped pouch that comes with the game.
 Bananagrams can be played by any age and is a great learning game for any younger players wanting to practice their vocab.
 However, for this same reason, Bananagrams is more fun with players who can get creative with their word choices.

-Bananagrams is fun and fast-paced, but not what you want to play when relaxing over a cup of tea.
+Bananagrams is fun and fast-paced, but probably not what you want to play right before bed or when relaxing over a cup of tea.
 The "racing" element of the game makes it quite intense, as each player works to use up their tiles before everyone else.
 The game also works best if players are generally around the same skill level; otherwise, rounds may end quickly if one person is significantly faster than everyone else.

-A source of potential frustration is that this game can be difficult to learn, with sometimes complicated rules, that might slow down your game if you have new players.
-Also, you'll find yourself needing to pay close attention to what other players are doing to avoid missing critical strategies that could affect your choices.
+On the downside, Catan can be difficult to learn, and the rules can sometimes be complicated.
+This could slow down your game if you have new players who are just learning.
+Also, it requires concentration even when it's not your turn — you'll need to pay close attention to what other players are doing to avoid missing critical strategies that could affect your choices.
 The game tends to be more of a slow burn, though some trading rounds can become quite intense.

 With billions of possible board setups, Codenames is a fun and repeatable team game that will be different every time you play.
 In two teams, players take turns giving hints to help their teammates guess specific words on the board; the more words you can get with a single hint, the better.
 Since it does involve some strategy to create multiple ways to hint at words, it can be better suited for older children and adults, but really anyone can play.